kiranromi/2023-RTT_kiran/SBAHtmlJavaScript/readme.txt

-Implemented below concept to design these pages.
+Implemented below concept to design these pages. added grid

-used more than 10 html tags to build the page. used field validation to verfy the fields
+used more than 10 html tags to build the page. used login form field validation for login

 - Employee Registration Form